-CPU and GPU are familiar terms for even the most inexperienced computer users, but APU is one that you might not know.
-That could be by design, but APUs have come a long way since their humble beginnings.
+CPU and GPU are familiar terms for even the most novice computer users, but APU is one that you might not know.
+That could be by design, but APUs have come a long way since their modest beginnings.

-Before we take a nearer look at what an APU actually is, we will first make sure we have an accurate definition of both CPU and GPU.
+Before we take a closer look at what an APU actually is, we will first make sure we have a precise definition of both CPU and GPU.

 Table of ContentsShow